 - (i) The Vedic philosophy had lost its original purity and in the Sixth CenturyB.C it was reduced to a bundle of rituals.
 The ceremonies man developed a great dislike for these ceremonies and rituals. - (ii) The caste system had become brutal and rigid.
 Interchange of caste was snot possible.
 There were too many restrictions on eating food, drinking and marriage.
 Low caste person had a miserable life.
 Jainism and Buddhism offered them an honored place. - (iii) The supremacy of Brahmins created unrest.
-These people dominated in everyaspect of life. - (iv) ThescarifiesprescribebytheVedaswereverycomplicatedandasourceof wastage of time, money and energy. - (v) The Vedic religion had become very complex and dogmas. - (vi) AllthereligiousscriptureswerewritteninSanskritwhichwasthelanguageofthe elite and not the common people.
+These people dominated in everyaspect of life. - (iv) ThescarifiesprescribebytheVedaswereverycomplicatedandasourceof wastage of time, money and energy. - (v) The Vedic religion had be comevery complex and degenerated into blind beliefs, rituals and dogmas. - (vi) AllthereligiousscriptureswerewritteninSanskritwhichwasthelanguageofthe elite and not the common people.